bazelbuild/rules_swift/README.md

 used to build Swift libraries, tests, and executables for macOS and Linux.

-To build applications for all of Apple's platforms (macOS, iOS, tvOS, and watchOS), they can be combined with the
+To build applications for all of Apple's platforms (macOS, iOS, tvOS, and watchOS), they can be combine

+d with the
 [Apple Rules](https://github.com/bazelbuild/rules_apple).

 If you run into any problems with these rules, please